eclipse/mosaic.website/content/tutorials/barnim_simulation_basics/_index.md

 ## Overview of Applications

-In this section, the applications will be described briefly which are used in the Barnim tutorial.
+In this section, the applications used in the Barnim tutorial will be described briefly.

 | Application | Description                                                                                                                                                                                                                                                                                                                                          |
 | ----------- |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|